 Our board of directors adopted and our stockholders approved our 2015 Plan in April 2015.
 Our 2015 Plan has been periodically amended, most recently in December 2018.
-Our 2015 Plan will be terminated prior to the closing of this offering, and thereafter we will not grant any additional awards under our 2015 Plan.
+Our 2015 Plan terminated as of October 30, 2019, and we will not grant any additional awards under our 2015 Plan.
 However, our 2015 Plan will continue to govern the terms and conditions of the outstanding awards previously granted thereunder.

 As of June 30, 2019, stock options covering 1,049,976 shares of our common stock with a weighted-average exercise price of \$6.11 per share were outstanding, and 477,758 shares of our common stock remained available for the future grant of awards under our 2015 Plan.
-Any shares of our common stock remaining available for issuance under our 2015 Plan when our 2019 Plan becomes effective will become available for issuance under our 2019 Plan.
-In addition, after the effective date of our 2019 Plan, any shares subject to options granted under our 2015 Plan that expire or terminate prior to exercise or are withheld to satisfy tax withholding obligations related to the option or the exercise price of the option, will be added to the number of shares then available for issuance under our 2019 Plan.
+Any shares of our common stock remaining available for issuance under our 2015 Plan when our 2019 Plan became effective has become available for issuance under our 2019 Plan.
+In addition, after the effective date of our 2019 Plan, any shares subject to options granted under our 2015 Plan that expire or terminate prior to exercise or are withheld to satisfy tax withholding obligations related to the option or the exercise price of the option, were added to the number of shares available for issuance under our 2019 Plan.